Alexandr-Horton/portfolio/README.md

 I'm self-taught Frontend developer
 I am currently actively studying react.js <br>
+I have a strong desire to work in a development team and a great company, work on real project.

 Love studying and learn something new. <br>
 My english level - B1